lopezdsr/sql-query/sqlref/timeseries_functions_artifact.md

 **TS_INTERPOLATOR_NEAREST(see below<sup>2</sup>)**
 Output: InterpolatorType
 Creates an interpolator that replaces a null value with the value of the neighboring observation that has the nearest timetick.
 If the value of that observation is also null, the original null value remains unchanged.
 If the previous and next timeticks are equidistant, the value of the observation with the previous timetick is used.
-If no nearest observation exists (that is, if the input time series contains a single observation), this function replaces the null value with the specified value.
+If no nearest observation exists (that is if the input time series contains a single observation), this function replaces the null value with the specified value.

 **TS_INTERPOLATOR_NEXT(see below<sup>2</sup>)**
 Output: InterpolatorType